 If, after some time, the above approach to workplace stress reduction doesn’t affect you, it might be time to look for further intervention to help you regain control over every aspect of your life.

-Leadership Coaching is here to help executives like you build a strong set of tools that’ll help you manage your stress better for years to come.
+Leadership Coaching is here to help executives like you build a strong set of tools to help you manage your stress better for years to come.
 There is no avoiding the feeling of stress.
-In fact, in many aspects, it’s a positive thing that keeps us on our toes and working hard.
+In many aspects, it’s a positive thing that keeps us on our toes and working hard.

 Consider thinking about being a father as a metaphor.
 This is one way to expand and “bring your best” to other parts of your life.
 Anton Counseling & Health Psychology.
 Find your Psychologist of choice.